Mastering Plaster Techniques: Elevating Contemporary Portrait Art

 Exploring the Various Textures of Plaster Art Materials

-- Sand for a gritty feel
+- Sand for a gritty skin texture

 The Importance of Preparation and Priming